-99 Free Summer Blog Titles to Overcome Blank Screen Syndrome
+99 Free Summer Blog Titles to Overcome Writer’s Block

 If you want to be anywhere but in front of your empty screen, here’s help in the form of writing inspiration integrated into 99 Free Blog Titles and how to craft them into a post that’s uniquely yours.

-The warm weather (at least in the northeastern US) makes the summer a special time.
+The hot weather (at least in the northeastern US) makes the summer a special time.
+The days are longer.
 Everything seems brighter.

 - What I did on my summer vacation.
 This classic may cause severe writer’s block.
 If so, try the opposite?
 What I didn’t do on my summer vacation.
 Did you just unplug?